 Greater Depth – Working at greater depth within the expected standard, with a strong understanding of the curriculum.

 Attainment in KS1 has continued to improve.
-A slight increase on last years results with a smaller cohort of pupils (5 less) was acheived.
+A slight increase on last year’s results with a smaller cohort of pupils (5 less) was achieved.

 |Expected Standard or Above||Greater Depth|

 Children in Year 6 are also assessed on their knowledge and understanding of the curriculum.

 The results of the SATs (tests) are reported using a scaled score, where a score of 100 represents the expected standard.
 The highest possible score is 120 and the lowest is 80.

 Children are awarded one of the following Teacher Assessment judgments in writing: